What is L-theanine? Benefits, History, and Science of Green Tea Extract

 L-Theanine may also have beneficial effects on cardiovascular health, particularly in the context of blood pressure regulation.
 Some studies have suggested that the amino acid can help to reduce blood pressure in individuals with hypertension, possibly by modulating the release of certain neurotransmitters and promoting relaxation (10).
 Additionally, L-Theanine has been shown to improve endothelial function, which is essential for maintaining healthy blood vessels and preventing cardiovascular diseases (11).

 Where did L-theanine originate, and how were its beneficial properties discovered?

 Most types of tea contain small amounts of theanine, and this amino is highly concentrated in all forms of green tea as well as certain mushroom species.
 The pinnacle of green tea, both in the umami taste and theanine content, is Gyokuro.

 Both Chinese and Japanese traditional medicine call for the extensive use of green tea, which many East Asian cultures view as practically interchangeable with water.
 While we can’t say great things regarding the health benefits of the caffeine in green tea, it’s clear that ancient Asian healers were onto something when it comes to theanine.

-Research into green tea led to the discovery of theanine in 1949, and by 1950, this nootropic had already been isolated from Gyokuro green tea leaves.
+Research into green tea led to the discovery of theanine and its side effects in 1949, and by 1950, this nootropic had already been isolated from Gyokuro green tea leaves.
 Basing their research on ancient medical wisdom from the region, pioneering international scientists banked on the universal appeal of theanine.
 Their gamble paid off, and L-theanine from green tea is now one of the world’s most popular nootropics.

 Japanese tea breeders were the first to cultivate Gyokuro, which has a fuller, more potent taste than other green tea breeds of Japan.
 Gyokuro has since spread throughout China and, to a lesser degree, Korea.